firebase/genkit/docs/dotprompt.md

 After you've created prompt files, you can run them from your application code, or using the tooling provided by Genkit.
-Regardless of how you want to run your prompts, first start with application code that imports the Genkit library as the model plugins you're interested in.
+Regardless of how you want to run your prompts, first start with application code that imports the Genkit library and the model plugins you're interested in.
 For example:

 ```ts